-Paul Beard is a qualified Coach (OPRC Dip P.Couns.Coach) accredited by CSA.
+Paul Beard is a qualified Coach (Dip P.Couns.Coach) accredited by OPRCTC and Coaching Supervision Academy.

-Progressive Coaching is based on a fundamental Yogic principle that negativity of any kind reduces awareness and is unhealthy to harbour, but that it can be released safely through Yogic practices, including the kind taught by Sherpa.
-It may even just be dissolved subconsciously.
+Progressive Coaching is based on a fundamental Yogic principle that negativity of any kind reduces awareness, makes us unhappy and is unhealthy to harbour, but that it can be released safely (and discreetly) through Yogic mental and physical practices, including the kind taught by Sherpa.
 This includes so called ‘emotional baggage.’

 It can be helpful to think of Progressive Coaching as a two-stage process:

 1) Removing blocks to clarity, insight and motivation